ib-ruby/ib-ruby/README.md

 This code is not sanctioned or supported by Interactive Brokers.

-##ANNOUNCE:
-Checkout Branch »Gateway«  for support of FA-(aka Friends & Family)-Accounts.
-Its a release-candidate for Version 0.9.3

 ## SUMMARY:

 This is a pure Ruby implementation of Interactive Brokers API.
 It is NOT a wrapper